Solar Feed-in Tariff Information

 In Victoria solar customers are entitled to receive a feed-in tariff, providing customers with a financial return for excess power they generate that is fed back into the grid.

-There are a number of steps involved to becoming a solar customer including the installation of solar panels and upgrading your electricity meter so we recommend you take a look at the Department of Primary Industries website to understand these steps as well as eligibility criteria.
+There are a number of steps involved to becoming a solar customer including the installation of solar panels and upgrading your electricity meter so we recommend you take a look at the Department of Environment, Land, Water and Planning website to understand these steps as well as eligibility criteria.

 All of our Victorian offers are available to customers with solar.

 You can see our current Feed-In Tariff rates below:

 Solar Feed-In Tariff Rates

 From 1 January 2016, Alinta Energy’s Retailer Payment will be 5 cents per kilowatt hour.
 This rate will apply to all customers that have been receiving the previous Feed-In Tariff that was introduced on 1 January 2013.

 This change does not affect customers on the Premium, Transitional or Standard Feed-In Tariff schemes.

 Alinta Energy Retailer Payment Application Form (Existing Customer)

 Alinta Energy Retailer Payment Application Form (New Customer)